Jeremygarcia97/configure-ad/README.md

 <p>
+ Log back into DC-1 as jane_admin
+- Search for Powershell ISE>
+- Right-click on Powershell ISE and open it as an administrator>
+- At the top-left of the screen select New Script and paste the contents of the following script into it./
-- You can find the script [here](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
+- You can find the script right here (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
 </p>
 <br />